Is there room for one more new blog in the world of nutrition?

 I’m still learning!
 But with only approximately two months of using some of these strategies, I had my first blog post on the highly coveted 1st page of google, (and have had more since then)!

 I can’t say enough great things about this course for Dietitians who want to increase their blog traffic.
-It is for both private practice and Dietitians who want to do this as a side hustle or (hopefully) full time income!
+It is for both private practice and Dietitians who want to do this as a side hustle or (hopefully for me one day): full time income!
 That last one is my personal goal.

 Let me know if you have any questions!
 You can comment below or contact me here.

-And in case you missed it, here is my link to the SEO Made Simple Course (affiliate link*).
+And in case you missed it, here is my link to the SEO Made Simple Course (affiliate link*)- I earn a commission at no added cost to if you purchase through the link above.
+Using my code

-If you haven’t heard of HARO (Help A Reporter Out), you probably should have heard about it yesterday!
+If you haven’t heard of HARO (Help A Reporter Out), you probably should have known about it yesterday!

 This is a (currently) free platform for you to sign up, learn about opportunities to get quoted in the media, and respond.
-This may help you build DA (domain authority), (number of backlinks to your site as I understand it).
+Getting quoted with a link back to your site (known as a ‘backlink’) can help you build DA (domain authority).

 In short, the more high quality sites referring back to your blog means you may get a boost in domain authority!
+HIgher DA’s seem to have a better chance ranking high in google search for relevant queries.
 You can learn more in this article here.

 The second way I was able to get quotes was via Facebook groups.